MyPiece

 Pearl-cultivation rafts in Ago Bay, Shima, Mie Prefecture, Japan

-Miyuki Meinaka · CC BY-SA 4.0
+Miyuki Meinaka · CC BY-SA 4.0 · rights checked 2026-07-07

-Ago Bay, Japan
+Cultivated around Ago Bay, Japan

-the home of the cultured Akoya pearl
+A historic centre of cultured Akoya pearl production.

 Where is pearl cut and traded?